aabbtree77/twinpeekz/README.md

 Rust would be a clear winner, but dealing with Arc, Rc, Box, RefCell, .borrow_mut(), .borrow(), Rc::clone(), `&`, Mutex, async/await, and lifetimes is a lot of needless suffering.

 I have also looked into Ada, Pascal, Zig, Odin, V, C2, C3, Cyclone, C++11, Carbon, ATS, Carp, Inko, Cone, Kit, Jiyu, Ion, Quaint, Ark, Tarik, Oak, Terra, Nelua, Beef, Myrddin, Ante, Jai... to no avail.
+Some of these are stale, some are evolving and may become interesting one day.

 You can find my Nim rewrite of this repo in [twinpeekz2](https://github.com/aabbtree77/twinpeekz2).
 I did not use any fancy abstractions in the code.
 For someone worried about compile time/stack polymorphism and Nim having no [proper sum types](https://github.com/nim-lang/RFCs/issues/548), I would recommend skipping Nim's enum-case-object chains entirely and going with